 - If your low potassium levels cause abnormal heart rhythms

 When your hypokalemia is a result of another medical condition, your doctor will help you treat that.
-If you have low potassium because of diuretics, he may take you off them.
+If you have low potassium because of diuretics, they may take you off them.
 Sometimes that makes the condition go away.

 Always check with your doctor before you stop any medicine.
-Also, ask him before you take any potassium supplements.
+Also, ask them before you take any potassium supplements.
 This might cause too much potassium to build up in your system, which could lead to hyperkalemia.